 By Emily Ledger

-This lack of knowledge even extends to the scientific community, where cannabis research has been severely stunted for decades due to the prohibition of the plant.
-However, another cannabinoid has become the subject of increasing interest – Delta-8 THC.
+Scientific research in this area has been severely stunted for decades due to the prohibition of the plant.
+However, another cannabinoid has become the subject of increasing interest – delta-8 THC.

 Delta-8 THC Products and Legality